heutelbeck/sapl-policy-engine/sapl-attribute-api/README.md

 1. Create a database e.g. `CREATE DATABASE sapl_attributes;`

-2. The database needs only one table
+2. The database table will be automatically created if missing during startup.
+If you want to create the table manually, you can use the following statement:

     ```sql
-    CREATE TABLE attributes (
+    CREATE TABLE IF NOT EXISTS attributes (
       pdp_id     TEXT        NOT NULL,
       name       TEXT        NOT NULL,
       entity     JSONB,
-        arguments  JSONB NOT NULL,
+      arguments  JSONB       NOT NULL DEFAULT '[]',
       value      JSONB       NOT NULL,
       expires_at TIMESTAMPTZ,
+      CONSTRAINT attributes_pdp_id_name_entity_arguments_key
           UNIQUE NULLS NOT DISTINCT (pdp_id, name, entity, arguments)
     );
     ```